act-now-coalition/covid-data-model/api/docs/docs/about.md

 slug: /
 ---

-Welcome to the documentation for the Covid Act Now API.

-These docs describe version 2 of the API.
-Documentation for the previous version of the API is available [here](https://github.com/covid-projections/covid-data-model/blob/main/api/README.V1.md).
+The Covid Act Now API provides access to all of our data tracking all US states, counties, and metros.
+See [data definitions](/data-definitions) for all included data.

-The API provides the same data that powers [Covid Act Now](https://covidactnow.org) but in an easily digestible, machine readable format, intended for consumption by other COVID websites, models, and tools.
+The API provides the same data that powers [Covid Act Now](https://covidactnow.org) but in easily digestible CSV or JSON files, intended for consumption by other COVID websites, models, and tools.

 :::note